rzarr/SLIPPER-docs/Classes/classCALOWaveFormContainer.md

 **Return**: Time calculated with the CFD method [ns]

-The default CFD threshold is set in [Parameters.h](/Files/Parameters_8h.md#file-parameters.h).
+The default CFD threshold is set in [Parameters.h].
 If the optional parameters are used, the function also saves the WF

 ### function GetCLKPhase